lorena-gp/food-standards-agency/README.md

 ### On a website
 In order to access the dashboard online, there are two options.
 Go to this [website](https://mybinder.org/v2/gh/lorena-gp/food-standards-agency_app/master?urlpath=voila%2Frender%2FFood-and-You-survey_risks.ipynb).
 Or, alternatively:
 * go to [Binder](https://mybinder.org/)
-* select GitHub under __GitHub repository name or URL__ and insert the appropiate path name (`lorena-gp/food-standards-agency_app`) for the remote open repository where the dashboard code is hosted.
+* select GitHub under __GitHub repository name or URL__ and insert the appropriate path name (`lorena-gp/food-standards-agency_app`) for the remote open repository where the dashboard code is hosted.
 * select URL under __Path to a notebook file (optional)__ and insert `voila/render/Food-and-You-survey_risks.ipynb`